tothemoon-org/extension-blocks/spec.md

 such:

 ```
-OP_RETURN 0x24 0xaa21a9ee[32-byte-txid-root][32-byte-wtxid-root]
+OP_RETURN 0x24 0xaa21a9ef[32-byte-merkle-root]
 ```

 The commitment serialization and discovery rules follows the same rules defined in BIP141.

-The merkle root is to be calculated as a merkle tree with all extension block wtxids as the leaves.
+The merkle root is to be calculated as a merkle tree with all extension block txids and wtxids as the leaves.
+Regular txids, although not necessary for security purposes, are included for the possibility of regular TXID merkle proofs.

 Canonical blocks containing entering outputs MUST contain an extension block commitment (all zeroes if nothing is present in the extension block).